mongodb-partners/maap-framework/docs/maap-docs/docs/demo/internal.md

 ---

 #  Enterprise Search
-Internal enterprise level chatbot.
+Internal enterprise level search.

 ## Introduction
-This page describes how to setup and showcase a simple RAG chatbot for enterprise use-case.
-This chatbot is focused on training using the data that is internal to an organization and is maybe proprietary in nature.
+This page describes how to setup and showcase a gen AI application for enterprise search use-case.
+This search application is focused on training using the data that is internal to an organization and is maybe proprietary in nature.
 Data here will be ingested using pdf file(s).

 ## Demo Setup
  Clone the MAAP Framework github repository : [MAAP Framework Github](https://github.com/mongodb-partners/maap-framework/)